-With the increasing need for computing power and a growing premium on floor space, server rack is often used to achieve high density in the data center.
-The proper use of network racks can facilitate a consolidation of different network equipment in an organized, safe and efficient manner.
-There are many types of server racks to choose from, but which one is the most suitable for your data center?
+With the increasing need for computing power and space in data centers, server rack is often used to achieve high density.
+The proper use of data center server racks can facilitate a consolidation of different network equipment in an organized, safe and efficient manner.
+There are many types of data center server racks to choose from, but which one is the most suitable for you?

 For a flexible and ease-to-manage cabling environment, enough usable space should be left in the rack cabinet after the devices being installed.
-In addition, some server rack even has wheels in case the racks should be moved.
+In addition, some data center server racks even have wheels in case the racks should be moved.

 With more and more devices are added to the data center, the network racks should have enough weight capacity.
 The number of switches, cables, PDU and overhead cable mounts should all be considered during the selection of a rack.
 Selecting a strong rack is necessary.